askerlee/AdaFace-dev/README.md

          -t --actual_resume models/stable-diffusion-v-1-5/v1-5-pruned.ckpt
          -n alexachung-ada --gpus 0, --no-test
          --data_root data/alexachung/
-         --placeholder_string "z"
+         --subject_string "z"
          --init_word "young girl woman"
          --init_word_weights 1 2 2
 ```

-where `placeholder_string` is a chosen uncommonly used single-token, such as ‘z’, ‘y’.
+where `subject_string` is a chosen uncommonly used single-token, such as ‘z’, ‘y’.

 `init_word` is a few words that roughly describe the subject (e.g., 'man', ‘girl’, ‘dog’).
 It is used to initialize the low-rank semantic space of the subject embeddings.